chrisjackson-pellicle/paragone-nf/README.md

 ### Outgroup sequences

-Some of the paralogy resolution methods require an outgroup sequence for each of your genes.
-These outgroup sequences can be provided in a fasta file, with the same fasta header formatting as your HybPiper target file.
-For example, if you have used the Angiosperms353 target file, and you wish to use sequences from Sesameas your outgroup, your outgroup fasta file might look like this:
+Some of the paralogy resolution methods used in this pipeline require an outgroup sequence for each of your genes.
+These outgroup sequences can be provided in a fasta file (e.g. `outgroups.fasta`), with the same fasta header formatting as your HybPiper target file.
+For example, if you have used the Angiosperms353 target file, and you wish to use sequences from Sesame as your outgroup, your `outgroups.fasta` file might contain the following:

     >sesame-6995
     gtgggatatgaacaaaatccattgagcttgtattactgtta...